 The BCIT Computer Information Technology (CIT) Diploma is a unique two-year full-time program that will prepare you for a well-paying career in the IT sector.
 Focusing on emerging tools and technologies, and offering hands-on work on real industry projects, you’ll be equipped for exciting and evolving tech careers across this growing industry.

-- In September 2021, CIT will be returning to in-person classes at the downtown Vancouver BCIT campus at 555 Seymour Street.
+- This program will be in-person at the downtown Vancouver BCIT campus at 555 Seymour Street.
 Classes run between 8:30am–16:30 pm PST, Monday to Friday, excluding statutory holidays.

 - The CIT program employs a flipped classroom model with the in-person sessions centered around small group and individual instruction and collaborative work.
 This is complemented by online course work utilizing materials that are available remotely.
 Instructors will be available to support students at the times indicated on their course outlines.